 Wood-Fired Hot Tubs vs. Electric: What’s the Difference?

 Electric heaters and wood-fired heaters are two of the most common methods of heating up hot tubs.
-There are pros and cons of both, and depending on your style, home design and preference, one might make more sense than the other.
-Overall, wood-fired hot tubs heat up faster, are very low maintenance and are long lasting.
+There are pros and cons to both, and depending on your style, home design and preference, one might make more sense than the other.
+Overall, wood-fired hot tubs heat up faster, are very low maintenance and are long-lasting.
 However, electric heaters can be affordable and convenient as well.